 Issue: Wildlife - the gap being formed in the ENV6 woodland would impact on habitat for squirrels, deer, hedgehogs, badgers, bats, owls, buzzards and woodpeckers.
+This was not properly surveyed as part of the original survey.
+It was understood such woodland was to be protected.
+The proposed development site itself is an important habitat.

-Comment (PO): Whilst the loss of any habitat is regrettable, the wider benefits of improving access throughout the settlement, reducing journey times and encouraging alternative forms of travel must be considered.
+Comment (PO): Whilst the loss of any habitat is regrettable, the wider benefits of developing the site to meet housing need, improving access throughout the settlement, reducing journey times and encouraging alternative forms of travel must be considered.
 The proposal seeks to provide substantive planting throughout the development, which would offset the loss of woodland habitat resulting from the development.
-The area of woodland lost in the ENV6 designation is not substantial and would see the removal of approximately 15-20 trees.
+The area of woodland lost in the ENV6 designation is not substantial and would see the removal of 15 trees.
+As the strip of land linking the site to Chandlers Rise was not examined in 2019 a bat survey was carried out in 2021 as the most likely species within the habitat to be affected.
+The survey uncovered no clear evidence on the bats or sight of possible roosts.
+See the observations section below also into effects upon ENV designations and loss of woodland.